Admaxx/ProjektyCSharp/ReadMe.txt

 CEIDGProjects are older than PaperStore.
 In that case, CEIDGProjects has older implementations ways...
-So, I recommend to check PaperStore first.
+So, I recommend to check PaperStore first (Current Api is progress...).